 $50,000 Homestead Exemption

-You have to make application for the exemption between January 1 of the previous year and March 1 of the year you want the exemption.
-For example, for the 2011 tax year, you would have been able to apply for homestead exemption from January 1, 2010 to March 1, 2011.
+You have to make application with your county property appraiser’s office for homestead exemption between January 1 of the previous year and March 1 of the year you want the exemption.
+For example, for the 2022 tax year, you would have been able to apply for homestead exemption from January 1, 2021 to March 1, 2022.

 When filing your homestead exemption for the first time, you will be asked to provide evidence that you are a legal resident, such as a voter registration card or a Florida driver’s license.
 Most counties have automatic renewal programs so there is no need to reapply each year as long as you are in the same home.
 If you move, however, you will need to reapply.